 |2015||Smad Place||7/1||Alan King||Wayne Hutchinson|

 |2014||Many Clouds||8/1||Oliver Sherwood||Leighton Aspell|

 |2012||Bobs Worth||4/1||Nicky Henderson||Barry Geraghty|

 |2011||Carruthers||10/1||Mark Bradstock||Mattie Batchelor|

 For 60 years this race went by the name of the Hennessy Gold Cup, this deal with the famous cognac being the longest running commercial sponsorship of any race at the time.
 The drinks brand finally moved to one side in 2017 though, with Ladbrokes announced as the new sponsors earlier on in the year.
-The prize money on offer increased immediately as a result with the total purse increasing 25% to £250k, a truly handsome amount for a National Hunt handicap.
+The prize money on offer increased immediately as a result with the total purse increasing 25% to £250k between 2017 and 2019, a truly handsome amount for a National Hunt handicap.

 Cheltenham initially hosted this race when it was first introduced in 1957 but three years later it moved to its current home of Newbury.
 It’s long been one of the most popular handicaps to feature on the National Hunt circuit with a decent field regularly taking part.
 Those that do battle for the lucrative jackpot must tackle 21 fences across a distance of around three miles and two furlongs at Newbury’s left-handed circuit.
 The race takes place in November or December each year and is open to horses aged four and above.

 Nine Cheltenham Gold Cup champions have also enjoyed victory this race, sometimes before and sometimes afterwards.
 The Ladbrokes Trophy is not just a place for well-established names but it also acts as a hunting ground for future stars.
 Even during the last decade or so you’ve got winners such as Denman, Bobs Worth and Native River.